Blog /

 6. What is Risk-Based Authentication (RBA)?

-Risk-Based Authentication (RBA) adapts security measures in real-time by analyzing contextual factors such as location, device, and user behavior.
+Risk-Based Authentication (RBA), also known as adaptive authentication, adapts security measures in real-time by analyzing contextual factors such as location, device, and user behavior.
 Instead of applying the same authentication requirements for every login, RBA dynamically adjusts security levels based on the assessed risk of each attempt.

 How does it work?
-When a user attempts to log in, the system evaluates various factors, is the login coming from a trusted device?
-A known location?
-A typical usage pattern?
+When a user attempts to log in, the system evaluates various factors like location, device and behavior.
 If the request appears low risk, the user may log in seamlessly.
-However, if something seems off (like an unusual device or an unexpected location) the system can require additional verification, such as an OTP or biometric check.
+However, if something seems off (like an unusual device or an unexpected location), the system can require additional verification, such as an OTP or biometric check.

 Why is it useful?
 RBA balances security and convenience by applying extra layers of protection only when necessary.
 This minimizes friction for trusted users while making unauthorized access significantly harder.
 It’s a widely used approach in banking, enterprise security, and fraud prevention.